Neats29/banana/README.md

 # banana

 To start please clone the project and install the following:
-- `npm install -g gulp, bower, cucumber, cordova ionic, strongloop`
+- `npm install -g gulp, bower, cucumber, cordova ionic, strongloop, mocha`
 - `npm install` (to get all the dependencies)

 # Mobile App